Starshine (comics)

 Starshine is the name of three fictional characters appearing in American comic books published by Marvel Comics.

 The first version was Landra, an alien woman who was by writer Bill Mantlo and artist Sal Buscema.
 The second iteration was Brandy Clark, an Earth girl who was again written by Mantlo and Buscema.
-The third iteration was the Galadorian Anarra, one of the Third Generation Spaceknights introduced in Jim Starlin's Spaceknights mini-series.
+The third iteration was the Galadorian Anarra, one of the third generation Spaceknights introduced in Jim Starlin's Spaceknights miniseries.